-Financing: HOME, CDBG, Low-Income Housing Tax Credit (LIHTC), Multifamily Housing Revenue Bond, and other funding sources, as available.
-Time Frame: Ongoing, as projects are processed by the City.
-Annually apply for funding and engage with Central Valley Regional Center at least every 2 years.
-Implementation Responsibility: City of Firebaugh, Fresno County Housing Authority Quantified Objective: Expand the City's affordable housing inventory by 148 units over the next 8 years, 51 extremely low-income, 51 very low-income, and 46 low-income units, at least 15 of which include accessibility modifications to facilitate housing mobility for lower-income households and special-needs groups.
-Relevant Policies: Policy 1.2, Policy 2.1, Policy 2.2, Policy 2.3, Policy 2.4, Policy 2.5, Policy 2.7, Policy 4.3, Policy 4.4, Policy 5.2
+HOME, CDBG, Low-Income Housing Tax Credit (LIHTC), Multifamily Housing Revenue Bond, and other funding sources, as available.
+Ongoing, as projects are processed by the City.
+Annually apply for funding and engage with Central Valley Regional Center at least every two years.
+Conduct annual outreach to developers on candidate sites for affordable housing.
+C'ta of Fig. 1 and 1 France Constant Harrison And 1 airtin City of Firebaugh, Fresno County Housing Authority Expand the City's affordable housing inventory by 148 units over the next 8 years, 51 extremely low-income, 51 very low-income, and 46 low-income units, at least 15 of which include accessibility modifications to facilitate housing mobility for lower-income households and special-needs groups.
+Prioritize opportunities in higher-income areas to encourage housing mobility for lowerincome households, including the southeast area of the city.
+Policy 1.2, Policy 2.1, Policy 2.2, Policy 2.3, Policy 2.4, Policy 2.5, Policy 2.7, Policy 4.3, Policy 4.4, Policy 5.2